dYdX - Project Breakdown | Revelo Intel

 The web front end provides an intuitive and performant UI/UX for traders who do not wish to interact with v4 programmatically.
 The web front-end application will interact with the Indexer via APIs/websockets to fetch and display both on-chain and off-chain information (e.g., orderbook, account balances, etc.).
 Orders will be placed directly to validators.

-dYdX is developing three open-source front-ends to provide users with a decentralized experience: a web application, an iOS app, and an Android app.
+dYdX has developed three open-source front-ends to provide users with a decentralized experience: a web application, an iOS app, and an Android app.

 By open-sourcing the front-end codebases and providing deployment scripts, dYdX aims to promote transparency, community involvement, and accessibility.
 Users and developers will have the ability to examine, modify, and deploy the front-end applications according to their own needs.
 This approach aligns with the decentralized nature of dYdX and empowers individuals to access and use the platform through a variety of interfaces.